ClinicalTrials.Veeva

 Description:

-Participants will receive naloxone, overdose prevention pamphlets and MI in 30 minute counseling session.
-Trained counselors will engage participants in discussion on drug supply, ask to rate personal control perceptions over drugs' content and OD risk and active role playing using a dummy sample containing fentanyl to see how TS/FTIR machine work, highlighting results on drug potency and purity.
-Using "decisional balance" approach, participants will identify pros and cons of regularly using DCS prior to drug use and modifying drug use behaviors based on results.
-Participants will propose potential safer alternatives to using drugs and their advantages and disadvantages.
-Once the balance shifts towards positive change, participants will be offered to test their own drug.
-Participants will develop an individualized action plan with harm reduction principles to problem-solve specific challenges, identify their current OD risk status on a 'risk ladder' and their goals.
+Participants will receive naloxone, overdose prevention pamphlets and MI in a 30-minute counseling session.
+Trained peer-support specialists will engage participants in discussion on the drug supply, ask to rate how certain they are about their drugs' content, how they perceive their OD risk, and shown a brief video about FTIR.
+Using "decisional balance", participants will identify pros and cons of regularly using DCS prior to drug use and modifying drug use behaviors based on their own potential safer alternatives.
+Once the balance shifts towards positive change, they will be offered to get their own drug tested by CheckSD's technician and provided with results highlighting drug potency and purity.
+If they decline, a dummy sample containing fentanyl will be used.
+Participants will develop an action plan with harm reduction principles to problem-solve specific challenges, identify their goals to use DCS and prevent OD.

 Treatment: